KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 KNC holders retain full control of their KNC and will be able to be withdrawn or re-delegated anytime.
 They have to delegate their full stake (no partial stake) and can only delegate their stake to one pool at any time.

 Please do your research on the different staking pools available.
-Here are some options:
+Here is one option:

 Discontinued staking pools